worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 We've added the following:

 * Additional imports for Celery and our other local files.
-* `REPL_URL`, a variable containing our repl's URL, which we construct using environment variables defined in every repl.
+* A `REPL_URL` variable containing our repl's URL, which we construct using environment variables defined in every repl.
-* Instantiation of a Celery object, configured to use Redis as a [message broker and data backend](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html) and the UTC timezone.
+* Instantiation of a Celery object, configured to use Redis as a [message broker and data backend](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html), and the UTC timezone.
-* A function decorator which converts our `send_test_email` function into a Celery Task.
+* A function decorator which converts our `send_test_email` function into a Celery task.

 Next, we'll define a function to generate unique IDs for our login links.
 Add the following code below the `send_test_email` function definition: